Rikysonic/Music-Rando/README.md

 * Run `Randomize.exe`
 * Select the desired option (for new rando, it will ask you what game you want to include)
 * Your music are now randomized!

+## Credits
+* Num for the original repo
+* Necrofitz for working on FFX music and helping a lot on brainstorming and testing critical music combinations